-Professor Berit Heitmann is Leader of the Research Unit for Dietary Studies (Enheden for Epidemiologisk Kostforskning) at the Parker Insitute.
-The Research Unit was established in 1998 based on a major grant from the Danish MRC under the FREJA programme (Female Researchers in Joint Action).
-The Research Unit conducts nutrition and obesity research within observation and intervention settings, and houses an international network comprising more than 200 mainly European, researchers.
+Professor Berit Lilienthal Heitmann is Leader of the Research Unit for Dietary Studies (Enheden for Epidemiologisk Kostforskning) at the Parker Institute.
+The Research Unit was established in 1998 based on a major grant from the Danish MRC under the FREJA program (Female Researchers in Joint Action).
+The Research Unit conducts nutrition and obesity research within observation and intervention studies and houses an international network comprising more than 200 mainly European, researchers.
 The Unit employs about 15 full-time researchers and statisticians.
 Berit Heitmann has been advisor, supervisor and/or reviewer of multiple doctoral and PhD dissertations in Denmark and abroad (+100).

 Professor Heitmann is professor in nutritional epidemiology at University of Copenhagen (since 2015), University of Southern Denmark (1999-2015) and visiting professor at University of Sydney, Australia, the Boden Institute at the Charles Perkins Centre (since 2011).

 She has authored more than 400 peer-reviewed scientific papers, two thirds of which were published in the previous 10 years in major journals within the fields of nutrition, epidemiology, and obesity or in non-specialist journals like BMJ.
 She has a H-index of 65 and is ranked between the 30 most publishing female scientists in medicine with a D-index of 80.